prataprc/prataprc.github.io.v1/_contents/dual-monitors.rst

 :author: prataprc
 :createdon: Mon Feb 1, 2009

+Your productivity can substantially increase with dual monitors connected to a single machine.
+Given below is a do-it-yourself for setting dual monitors in Ubuntu using Nvidia driver.
 For programming purpose, I find that square monitors are more impressive than the wide-screen, but they are slightly costlier than the equivalent wide-screen monitors.
 If you are buying both the monitors at the same time, then it is easy to buy the same model.
 But if you are adding another monitor to the current one.
 Then stick with same specification, like 17" 1280x1024 resolution.

 Normally Graphics card come with DVI output, forcing you to buy monitors with DVI connectivity.
 Since we are buying for programming purpose, it is